 As the team develops and builds a robot throughout the season, new parts or materials must be purchased to replenish resources.
 And in order to upgrade the robot and it's capabilities, the team must take into account what materials need to be bought and what financial resources will support that.
 The purchasing committee logs and maintains a record of past and recent purchases, so that the team does not spend more than the budget it has been allocated and can sustain itself financially for the season.

-Every year the engineering notebook is constructed and presented to a panelist of judges who rank and review the documented progress and process of participating teams.
-For Team 6282, the engineering notebook holds entries from any and all team meetings as well as photographic displays of the tasks being worked on.
+Every year the engineering portfolio is constructed and presented to a panelist of judges who rank and review the documented progress and process of participating teams.
+For Team 6282, the engineering portfolio consists of 15 pages, content varying from any and all team meetings as well as photographic displays of the tasks being worked on.
 It is critical that the engineering notebook clearly and concisely communicates the process of any engineering activity, outreach event, or general matters of the team.
-This helps the engineering notebook stand out from others during judge panel reviews, become a source of reflection at the end of the season, as well as a source of inspiration for future seasons.
+This helps the engineering portfolio stand out from others during judge panel reviews, become a source of reflection at the end of the season, as well as a source of inspiration for future seasons.